We’ll focus on put spreads in this chapter. As a reminder, a put spread is:

 Step 3: Net strikes - net premium

-If step 1 determines the maximum loss, step 3 will answer the maximum gain.
-This applies in reverse also.
-If step 1 determines the maximum gain, step 3 will answer the maximum loss.
+If step 1 gives the maximum loss, step 3 gives the maximum gain.
+If step 1 gives the maximum gain, step 3 gives the maximum loss.

 Step 4: Strike price +/- net premium